MRtrix3/test_data/README.md

 ## Adding tests

 Add a script to the `tests/` folder.
-These should return a zero exit code if successful.
+Each line of these scripts constitutes a single test, and will be run as a single unit.
+Use && and || bash constructs if needed to create compound commands.
+Each of these lines should return a zero exit code if successful.

 You can add test data to the `data/` folder, preferably within its own subfolder if you don't anticipate these data will be suitable for testing other commands.
 You can test the output of your commands against your expected output using the `testing_diff_data` data command.
+Please keep the size of these data small to ensure this repository doesn't grow too large.
+In general, you really don't need large images to verify correct operation...

 Note that this script will be invoked directly in the context set up by the `run_tests.sh` script, so does not need to be executable, or to set up any